Updated December 20, 2018

 Go through your day with eyes wide open, then go inward toward those beautiful, inexplicable feelings that emerge when something excites your vision.

-Besides, you're not as odd as you think.
-If you love the appearance of something, chances are others will too.
+Besides, you're not as weird as you think.
+If you love the appearance of something, chances are good that others will too.

 watch your weaknesses